 For instance, Sharma says if you have a meeting with your banker and they ask for patents, you should be able to forward these documents with just the push of a button.

 Sharma emphasizes the importance of timeliness: “Any question that someone has, you should already have an answer.”

 To him, that’s how you know someone is prepared to go public.
 It indicates that you’re serious; it shows your readiness.

 Preparation also extends internally, Sharma says.
 This forces you to organize your business in a way that will yield milestones, because that’s what most investors care about.

 Interested parties will always want to know what’s next, Sharma says.
 Milestones look different for everyone.
 They can be about your portfolio, platform, investors, and many other things—they can even change.
 However, the key lies in communicating your expectations both externally and internally.

 Externally, this allows for investors to be more confident in your company’s purpose.
 Proper planning should clearly highlight how and when the company plans to reach these milestones.
 Internally, planning a comprehensible roadmap both informs the team exactly what they need to do to work towards the company’s milestones and incentivizes them to be reached.

 Failing to plan how, what, why, and when your company is reaching these major milestones is just planning for your IPO to fail, Sharma says.

 Sharma suggests that companies take time intricately planning, and if at first your plan does not sound like it will work, change it—not your goal.

-This article was updated on Friday, August 6 at 11 a.m. to correct Sharma’s IPO experience.
+This article was updated on Friday, August 6 at 11 a.m.to included clarify and correct details regarding the Lantern IPO.